This article was originally published in 2017.

 Some brands have listened; some are even leading the conversation.

 Both big players in the UK sanitary towel market, Bodyform and Always, have taken steps to bring their campaigns in line with modern attitudes.
 Always claims it is ‘on a mission to boost girls’ confidence’.
-Its Black Pencil-winning Like a Girl campaign showed how girls’ perceptions of their abilities nosedive once they hit adolescence; a new (and nauseating) ad is about embracing failure.
+Its Black Pencil-winning Like a Girl campaign showed how girls’ perceptions of their abilities nosedive once they hit adolescence; another (nauseating) ad is about embracing failure.

-While the points it’s trying to make may be valid, equating confidence with sanitary towels is questionable.
-And the brand’s past and persistent message that no-one should know you’re menstruating has also arguably played a part in girls’ negative self-image.
+While the points Always is trying to make may be valid, equating confidence with sanitary towels is questionable.
+And the brand’s past and persistent message that no one should know you’re menstruating has also arguably played a part in girls’ negative self-image.

 In 2016, Bodyform ran a campaign with the strapline ‘no blood should hold us back,’ which showed actual women bleeding, albeit because they were doing sport.
 The significance of showing quite graphic images of blood in an ad about menstruation should not be underestimated.

 Another Bodyform ad saw a woman putting a sanitary towel in her pants, in a toilet, for the first time ever.
 In line with old-school period ads, she was also a trapeze artist in a white leotard.
 But the ad suggests this was her job, and not something she just felt like doing because her uterus was shedding its lining.

 Next came the Blood Normal advert, which finally showed a blood-like liquid in a sanitary towel for the first time (a corn syrup and dye mixture rather than blood, for 'health and safety reasons', but still better than blue water), as well as blood running down a woman's leg in the shower.